 In many applications the reset signal is unnecessary – and undesirable, if the objective is to perform non-intrusive monitoring of a running system.

-JTAG uses 4 wires in the place of 2; there is a standard mapping between the two (SWCLK is TCK, SWDIO is TMS), but the JTAG connections in the standard OpenOCD configuration file ‘raspberrypi-native.cfg’ use completely different pins:
+JTAG is an older (and more widely available) standard for debugging, that requires 4 wires in the place of 2 for SWD.
+There is a standard mapping between them (SWCLK is TCK, SWDIO is TMS), but the JTAG connections in the standard OpenOCD configuration file ‘raspberrypi-native.cfg’ use completely different pins:

 The relevant lines in the configuration file are: